zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 - Allow restricted (non-administrator) users limited modeling ability (ZPS-3851)
 - Fix KeyError in PerfAMQPDataSource vNIC discovery (ZPS-4661)
 - Guard against missing tenant quota.
 (ZPS-4627)
+- The HeartBeat datasource was removed as heartbeats are no longer supported by OpenStack (ZPS-1984)

 2.4.2